 Long before I moved to Seattle I was living on a medium-sized farm in a tiny town in Missouri and enjoying a childhood dream of raising horses.
-In the late 2000s, my favorite Mayor had her first foal and promptly rejected it first orphan foal.
+In the late 2000s, my favorite mare had her first foal- and promptly rejected it.
 Despite initial blood tests looking good, my foal, unfortunately, didn’t make it past the seventh night.

-Even though it was agony to lose the foal, the small bright side is that I’ve been able to help other breeders and horse owners rig up at the same orphan feeder that worked great for my foal (who, the vet concluded passed from an infection related to a lack of sufficient colostrum)
+Even though it was agony to lose the foal, the small bright side is that I’ve been able to help other breeders and horse owners rig up the same orphan feeder that worked great for my foal (who, the vet concluded passed from an infection)

 That first foal feeder was a mix of random plumbing parts and pipes that required gluing together, but as I’ve gotten practice helping other people build milk feeders, I’ve got a great, simple instruction list for making a cooler into hands-off livestock orphan feeder.
 By using insulated parts you can extend the life of your milk replacer and skip most if not all of the late-night and early morning feedings